 Traditionally, these sweaters were men’s working clothes.
 Still today, wearing this sweater with a shirt and tie counts as business attire in Norway.
 Today they are worn by men and women alike.
 Paintings and photographs suggest that variations of this type of sweater existed already in the 19th century.
 The interested reader is referred to Annemor Sundbø’s (2001) book or her webpage.
 She collected many old photographs and newspaper articles of lusekofte designs.

 Norwegian sweaters and jackets were hand-knitted on round needles or five double pointed needles applying a similar knitting technique as for the Fair Isle sweaters to create the pattern.
 Today a variety of colors and often more than two colors are used.
 According to old paintings and photos, originally the Norwegian sweater had white wool on the bottom and the pattern was knitted with two yarns, usually black/gray and white.
 The alternative use and catching of the yarns creates the pattern and insulation for the wearer.
 Norwegian jackets also have unique decorative embroidery that surrounds the neck, closure, and cuffs.
 Traditionally the embroidery differed among regions.
 Typically, silver colored hooks sewed on both sides of the jacket serve as closure.
 Note that in history, Norwegian clothes relied on brooches or hooks rather than buttons for closure.
+See photos of Norwegian attire in this post.

 Norwegian sweaters look great and in cold climate regions office appropriate with wool slacks or wool skirts, boots and tights, or for casual Friday with dark blue or colored jeans like shown below.